• Overview

 TAM is working to reduce bottlenecks and backups on eastbound I-580 as it approaches the Richmond-San Rafael Bridge.
 In collaboration with the Metropolitan Transportation Commission (MTC), Caltrans, and Contra Costa Transportation Authority (CCTA), a third lane has been opened on the bridge to help alleviate heavy traffic.
 The third lane now extends from the existing I-580 on-ramp from East Sir Francis Drake Boulevard to the bridge.

-As part of the new US 101/I-580 Multi-Modal and Local Access Improvement project, a new lane will be built along eastbound I-580 from the new connector entry point to the existing on-ramp from East Sir Francis Drake Boulevard.
-This auxiliary lane will allow drivers to use three lanes from the new connector all the way onto the bridge and into Richmond.
+As part of the proposed connector alternatives, a new lane would be built along eastbound I-580 from the new connector entry point to the existing on-ramp from East Sir Francis Drake Boulevard.
+This auxiliary lane would allow drivers to use three lanes from the new connector all the way onto the bridge and into Richmond.

 19. Can public transportation improvements be implemented at the same time or as part of the US 101/I-580 Multi-Modal and Local Access Improvement project alternatives?